hkustDB/CROWN/experiments/README.md

     mkdir -p dbtoaster/src/main/resources
     cp path/to/hadoop-2.7.0/etc/hadoop/core-site.xml dbtoaster/src/main/resources/
     cp path/to/hadoop-2.7.0/etc/hadoop/hdfs-site.xml dbtoaster/src/main/resources/
     # copy the core-site.xml and hdfs-site.xml to resources/ directory.
-You should update the core/hdfs-site.xml path in above commands to your own path.
+You should update the core/hdfs-site.xml path in the above commands to your own path.
 ```

 #### 5.Run experiments